-The investment universe has changed almost beyond recognition over the fund's 22-year life.
-Over this time Herald has weathered the "technology bubble" at the turn of the millennium and the global financial crisis of 2007/8.
+The investment universe has changed almost beyond recognition over the fund's 22year life.
+Over this time HRI has weathered the "technology bubble" and the global financial crisis.
 Katie has noticed a sizeable reduction in the number of mainstream investment managers covering the sector over the years, reflecting, perhaps, the complexities of covering adequately such a large and diverse part of the market.
-As these managers have withdrawn from the sector, so liquidity has been affected adversely, but Herald remains an important player in this market.
-As Figure 1 shows, since launch Herald has invested £350m in over 600 placings, providing much-needed capital to growing businesses, sometimes on terms dictated by Herald.
+As these managers have withdrawn from the sector, so liquidity has been affected adversely, but HRI remains an important player in this market.
+As Figure 1 shows, since launch HRI has invested £350m in over 600 placings, providing much-needed capital to growing businesses, sometimes on terms dictated by HRI.